Q-Minh/PhysicsBasedAnimationToolkit/doc/tutorial/FEM/README.md

 \Delta u(X) = f(X) ,
 $$

 defined on some domain $\Omega$, where $\Delta$ is the [Laplacian](https://en.wikipedia.org/wiki/Laplace_operator#:~:text=In%20mathematics%2C%20the%20Laplace%20operator,scalar%20function%20on%20Euclidean%20space.) and $f(X)$ is some known function in space.
 In other words, we wish to solve for some function $u(X)$ whose Laplacian is given by $f(X)$ everywhere in $\Omega$ (i.e. $`\;\forall\; X \in \Omega`$).
 Without further analytical specification on the domain $\Omega$, there is little we can do to solve such a general problem.
 In fact, most domains that we care about and that appear in real life don't have an analytical description.
 Even if we did have such a description of the domain, it might still be very hard to solve such a problem by hand.
-We do, however, have powerful meshing tools which can take human-authored complex geometry as input, and produce meshes accurately approximating the domain as output.
+We do, however, have powerful meshing tools which can take human-authored complex geometry as input, and produce meshes that accurately approximate the domain as output.

 Assuming we have such a mesh at hand, we can discretize the solution $u(X)$ as described in the previous section, obtaining